 My wife and I own a semi-detached Georgian house in Horwich.
 Conveyancing solicitor represented me and Skipton Building Society.
 I did a free Land Registry search last week and there are two entries: one for freehold, the second leasehold under the matching property.
 If a house is not a freehold shouldn't I have been informed?

-You need to review the Freehold register you have again and check the Charges Register for mention of a lease.
+You need to read the Freehold register you have again and check the Charges Register for mention of a lease.
 The best way to be sure that you are also the registered proprietor of the leasehold and freehold title as well is to check (£3).
-It is not completely unheard of in Horwich and other locations in the country and poses no real issues for owners other than when they mortgage they have to account for both freehold and leasehold interests when dealing with buyers.
-You can also enquire as to the situation with your conveyancing solicitor who carried out the work.
+It is not completely unheard of in Horwich and other locations in the country and poses no real issues for owners other than when they buy they have to account for both freehold and leasehold interests when dealing with buyers.
+You can also check the position with the conveyancing solicitor who carried out the work.

 About to purchase a new build flat in Horwich.
 Conveyancing is a frightening process at the best of times but I have never purchased a new build flat before.
 What sort of enquires would be asked in new build conveyancing.

 Here are examples of a few leasehold new build questions that you may expect your new-build leasehold conveyancing in Horwich

 Has the Lease plan been approved by the Land Registry and if not when will they be lodged for this purpose?
 Where service of notices and proceedings can be at the property demised please confirm that this can be amended to include simultaneous services at the Lessees’ solicitors’ offices where the Lessee from time to time is not resident in the UK - such solicitors may be varied by notice in writing to the Landlord from time to time but otherwise will be as previously specified.
 There must be mutual enforceability of lessee’s covenants.
 Please supply a car parking plan.
 Investor purchasers must be able to freely grant unsecured tenancies at market rents without requiring any consents.